 Tiffany Puett founded the Institute for Diversity and Civic Life in 2015.
 She currently serves as Board President and Director.
 She has been writing, teaching, researching, developing curriculum, and leading workshops on religious diversity, inclusion and equity, and social justice for the past 15 years.
 She holds a PhD in North American Religions from the University of Waterloo and a master’s degree in Ethics from Boston University.
+She’s currently Visiting Assistant Professor of Religion at Trinity University in San Antonio, TX.
 She previously directed educational programs on lived religions, peace-building, and social change at a New York-based NGO.

 Martha Smith Roberts, Secretary

-Martha Smith Roberts is Visiting Instructor of Religion at University of the South in Sewanee, TN.
+Martha Smith Roberts is Assistant Professor of Religion at Denison University .
 She holds a Ph.D. in American Religions from the University of California, Santa Barbara.
 Her current research and teaching interests include American religious diversity and pluralism, race and ethnicity studies, diversity and social justice, embodiment studies, and material culture.
 In addition, she is working on a research project with Dr. Jenna Gray-Hildenbrand that analyzes the various spiritualities emerging within the hula hooping subculture.

 Nancy Mims is an artist/designer, activist and mother living in Austin, Texas.
 She has recently exhibited her art at the Elisabet Ney Museum, Photo Méthode Gallery, AgavePrint, and the East Austin Studio Tour.
 Prior to that, she designed and manufactured textiles and later worked as a consultant in the industry, focusing on issues of environmental sustainability.
 She has served on several boards, including NARAL Pro-Choice Texas, Forklift Danceworks, and the KLRU Community Advisory Board, and currently sits on the Campus Advisory Council at Russell Lee Elementary.
 She holds degrees from the University of Texas at Austin and Duke University.